MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-:::note We are using tsconfig-paths
+:::note Why we are using TS Config Paths
-One configuration change we have made to this application is the use of `tsconfig-paths` which lets us load modules whose location is specified in the paths section of `tsconfig.json`.
+One configuration change we have made to this application is the use of `vite-tsconfig-paths`, which lets us load modules whose location is specified in the paths section of our project's `tsconfig.json` file.

-We have installed a package named `vite-tsconfig-paths` and we import that into the `vite.config.ts` and add it to the plugin array.
-As well we have updated the `tsconfig.json` to add a path corresponding to the `./src/*` directory using the `@/*` symbol to represent it.
-We also add the reference to the `./tsconfig.node.json` as a reference.
+We import `tsconfigPaths` from `vite-tsconfig-paths` in our `vite.config.ts` and add it to the `plugins` array.

+We have also updated the `tsconfig.json` to add a path corresponding to the `./src/*` directory using the `@/*` symbol to represent it.
+Finally, we add a `reference` in the `./tsconfig.node.json`.

-You can find additional information at [vite-tsconfig-paths](https://github.com/aleclarson/vite-tsconfig-paths)
+You can find additional information at [vite-tsconfig-paths](https://github.com/aleclarson/vite-tsconfig-paths).

-This allows us to use `'@/utils'` to import our utility functions and is a best practice.
 :::

+First, notice the use of our paths `"@/utils"` to import our utility functions.

 Nothing special outside of the creation of the Context Provider is happening in this file that we have not previously done is some form in our previous tutorial.